Human Nature (Madonna song): Background

 In 1992, Madonna released her fifth studio album Erotica, the coffee table book Sex, and starred in the erotic thriller Body of Evidence.
 Due to their sexually explicit nature, all three projects were negatively received by critics and fans alike, who called Madonna a sexual renegade, felt she had "gone too far", and that her career was over.
 In March 1994, Madonna appeared on CBS's Late Show with David Letterman.
 The appearance was noted for an extremely controversial series of statements and antics by the singer, which included many expletives.
 In particular, she said the word fuck fourteen times throughout the interview.
 This made the episode the most censored in American network television talk-show history while at the same time garnering host David Letterman some of the highest ratings he ever received.
 According to Billboards Joe Lynch, "for the first time in a decade of superstardom, people weren't shocked by her antics anymore — even worse, they often seemed exhausted by her".

 Madonna came to the conclusion that she needed to "soften" her image in order to reconnect with her audience.
 The "first step to redeem herself" was the ballad "I'll Remember", recorded for the film With Honors (1994).
 The song reached the second position on the Billboard Hot 100, and received positive critical feedback.
 For her sixth studio album Bedtime Stories, Madonna decided to venture in the R&B and hip hop mania that was dominating the charts in the early-to-mid 1990s.
 The project saw Madonna working with high-profile producers such as Babyface, Dallas Austin, Dave Hall, and Nellee Hooper.
 The album was marketed as an apology; promotional spots aired on television proclaimed that it would be devoid of sexual references, with the singer adding that, "it's a whole new me!
 I'm going to be a good girl, I swear".

-According to author J. Randy Taraborrelli, however, Madonna was still "seething" about the treatment she'd received by the media.
-Alongside Hall, she wrote an answer song to the backlash she had endured the past two years for "daring to deal with subjects that are taboo.
+According to author J. Randy Taraborrelli, however, Madonna was still "seething" about the treatment she had received by the media.
+Alongside Hall, she wrote an answer song to the backlash she had endured the past two years for "daring to deal with subjects that are taboo".
 Titled "Human Nature", Madonna explained that song was about that "giving [my] back to the media.
 I'm not sorry".
 Nonetheless, she also added that it was about "closing the book on the last 2 years of [my] life".